 The purpose of the guidelines for setting up the shared drive folder is to ensure uniformity between folders and facilitate the review process.
 It will also help ensure that we have everything organized in the event that we end up in litigation.
-For an example of how a shared drive folder might look, see (b)(5) - internal agency network location.
+For an example of how a shared drive folder might look, see (b)(5) internal OGE network address.